epw/consensus/consensus.md

 A few moves allow an Anchor to be gained.
 Work with the MC, and originator of the move if not you, to determine who or what the new Anchor is, and how you come to realize what they mean to you.

-If you exchange a moment of humanity with a Guru, you may immediately gain an Anchor.
+If you exchange a moment of humanity with a Mentor, you may immediately gain an Anchor.
 They are highly grounded as it is, and this rubs off on you.
 You cannot gain more Anchors than you started with in this way, however.
 There is only so much you can be connected to.

 The Pious’ Advanced Move Humanist lets a Pious show you the value of humanity, and that can affect you strongly enough to immediately gain an Anchor, even going above your starting number.
 The Pious sees something special in the world.